Time-ordered data simulation and map-making for the PIXIE Fourier transform spectrometer: Results

 \subsection{Correlated noise}

 PIXIE's detector readout is expected to have a slowly varying 1/f noise component, with an $f_\textrm{knee} \sim 1/\textrm{hour}$ or longer.
 1/f noise usually manifests as correlated structures in the map, for example striping in the scanning direction.
 In PIXIE's case, though, we get a measurement of the spectrum every 7.5 seconds as the mirror strokes.
-As long as it is purely additive, any signal on longer time-scales than that only contributes to the DC component of the autocorrelation function, which corresponds to the unmeasurable 0 Hz frequency bin in the spectrum.
+As long as it is purely additive, slow drifts can be thought of as low-order polynomials vs mirror position for a single mirror stroke.
+As such, they are Fourier-transformed to low optical frequencies and affect only the DC component, or at worst the first few bins of the synthesized spectra, and do not propagate to spatial striping in the maps.
 We therefore expect PIXIE's maps/spectra to have only white noise.
-To test this we simulated 1/f noise with power $(1+[f/f_\textrm{knee}]^\alpha)\sigma^2$, with $f_\textrm{knee} = 0.1 \textrm{Hz}$ (hundreds of times higher than expected, but slower than the stroke frequency), $\alpha=-3$ and $\sigma = 83\sqrt{\rm s} \textrm{fW}/\textrm{m}^2/\textrm{sr}$ per detector.
-As figure~\ref{fig:corrnoise} shows, this results in noise that white both spatially and spectrally.
-This confirms our expectation that (additive) correlated noise should not be an issue for PIXIE.